pragmatrix/FSharp.Support/README.md

 ### Signature Comparer (SignatureComparer.fs)

 A signature comparer that compares F# assembly signatures based on the typed AST API.
-This used in the LivePipes project for supporting an incremental compilation strategy.
+This is used in the LivePipes project for supporting an incremental compilation strategy.

 ### FSharpProjectOptions wrapper (ProjectOptions.fs)